59 die in two Maharashtra govt hospitals in last 48 hours, CM orders high-level probe

 “There are 70 other people in serious conditions.
 We came to know that medicine supply and recruitment of doctors has been stuck due to unknown reasons and that cost the lives of several people.
 The state government should fix the responsibility and improve the system,” he said.

-Maharashtra Congress president Nana Patole alleged that the contract for medicine supply has been stuck as 40% commission has been demanded for the procurement of the medicines by the state public health department.
-He said earlier 17 people died in the Thane Municipal Corporation run civic hospital, but no lesson has been learnt so far from such tragedies.
+Maharashtra Congress president Nana Patole alleged that the contract for medicine supply has been stuck as a 40% commission has been demanded for the procurement of the medicines by the state public health department.
+He said earlier 17 people died in the Thane Municipal Corporation-run civic hospital, but no lesson has been learnt so far from such tragedies.

 “The public health system in the state is suffering from the disease of corruption and the entire system is on a ventilator.
 There aren't enough doctors and staff in government hospitals and there is also a shortage of medicines.
 The equipment in the hospitals is dysfunctional and lying idle.
 If this is the state of health services in major cities, one can only imagine the condition in rural hospitals.
 A culpable homicide case under IPC 302 should be filed against the state government," Patole demanded.